bufbuild-ru/docs/blog/bufstream-on-spanner/index.md

   - - meta
     - name: "twitter:card"
       content: "summary_large_image"

-hero:
-  name: "Bufstream on Spanner: 100 GiB/s with zero operational overhead"
-  tagline: "March 5, 2025"
 ---

+# Bufstream on Spanner: 100 GiB/s with zero operational overhead

 Bufstream — Buf’s drop-in replacement for Apache Kafka® — now supports cluster metadata management with [Google Cloud Spanner](https://cloud.google.com/spanner).
 The combination of object storage and Spanner allows Bufstream to handle the world’s largest streaming data workloads, while still offloading all operational overhead to fully-managed cloud services.
 And at less than $1M/month for 100 GiB/s of writes and 300 GiB/s of reads, Bufstream is 25x cheaper than Confluent Cloud, 1.5x cheaper than WarpStream, and 3x cheaper than self-hosted Apache Kafka.
 Bufstream continues to be available on AWS, GCP, and Azure.